Frequently asked questions about Flu and Flu Vaccines

 Adult flu vaccines are “killed” vaccines.
 The National Blood Service does not require any delay between vaccination and blood donation, for this category of vaccine, so there’s no problem.
 The National Blood Service Helpline is 0300 123 23 23

 No, sorry.
 In special cases (such as when certain types of vaccine are in limited supply), we sometimes do allow individual patients who attend the practice in person, to take away vaccine doses for family members.
 If you would like this to be considered, you would need approval from your local GP practice, and you would have to put us in direct touch with them so we can confirm they are happy to administer the vaccine for you.

 The vaccine production process includes culture in embryonated hens’ eggs.
 Only a trace of egg protein remains in the vaccine, but some strict vegetarians may object to this.
 If you have religious reasons for avoiding eggs, you should take appropriate religious advice.
-There is also a cell-culture vaccine, which is free of egg proteins, and which could be used if you prefer.

 Yes.
 There is now wide experience of using flu vaccines during pregnancy, and pregnant women are known to be at significantly increased risk from complications of H1N1 and perhaps seasonal flu as well, so vaccination is strongly advised.